redhat-nfvpe/onap-lab-experimental/doc/openstack.md

 * `workspace/passwords/stack@openstack-controller` is the password
 * `workspace/ssh.config` is updated for `tripleo-stack`

+Logs and configuration files have been fetched to the `workspace/results/` directory.
+Some useful ones are from:

+* Hypervisor: `/var/log/libvirt/qemu/openstack-controller.log`
+* Hypervisor: `/var/log/virtualbmc/virtualbmc.log`

 In the Hypervisor's `stack` user's home directory:

 * `/home/stack/keys/stack@openstack-controller` and `/home/stack/stack@openstack-controller.pub`
 * `/home/stack/libvirt/images/openstack-controller.qcow2` is our virtual machine drive image

+In TripleO's `stack` user's home directory:

 * `/home/stack/ironic-python-agent.kernel` and `/home/stack/ironic-python-agent.initramfs` are
   small images used by TripleO's Ironic for introspection
 * `/home/stack/ironic-python-agent.log` is the log for building the above
 * `/home/stack/overcloud-full.qcow2` and `/home/stack/overcloud-full.initrd` are the OpenStack
   installation images
 * `/home/stack/overcloud-full.log` is the log for building the above

-Also useful on the Hypervisor:

-* `/var/log/libvirt/qemu/openstack-controller.log`
-* `/var/log/virtualbmc/virtualbmc.log`

 Note that when creating the `openstack-controller` virtual machine we also enable [VirtualBMC](https://docs.openstack.org/virtualbmc/latest/) to access it.
 This is necessary because